litexlang/litex-official-documents/Tutorial/Introduction.md

 _– Leonardo da Vinci_

 [Congratulations!
 Litex achieves top 10 on Hacker News on 2025-09-27!!](https://news.ycombinator.com/item?id=45369629)

+**Warning: Litex is still in beta.
+The syntax and semantics are subject to change.
+There might be some bugs and inconsistencies.
+You should not use Litex in any production environments yet.**

 Litex([website](https://litexlang.com)) is a simple, intuitive, and expressive open-source formal language for coding reasoning ([Star the repo!](https://github.com/litexlang/golitex)).
 It ensures every step of your reasoning is correct, and is actually the first formal language that can be learned by anyone in 2 hours.
 In fact, Litex is so close to natural language that sometimes it makes you forget you are using a formal language!